This article is a high-level walkthrough of the steps administrators need to take to get started using social messaging with their Zendesk accounts.

 Add your social channels

-Enterprise and Enterprise+ customers can set all of this up in a sandbox, to test it out before making it public.
-See Adding social messaging to your sandbox for more information.
+Enterprise accounts can set this up in a sandbox to test it out before making it public.
+See Adding social messaging to your sandbox.

 Set up your workflows